thiippal/abulafia/examples/README.md

 Next, under the key `setup`, we provide a `private_name` for the pool, together with essential information.
 The key/value pairs `reward_per_assignment`, `assignment_max_duration_seconds` and `auto_accept_solutions` define the amount of money paid for each task suite, the maximum amount of time allowed for completing a task suite in seconds and whether the task suites submitted by workers should be accepted automatically.

+Under the key `defaults`, we define how many workers should complete each task (`default_overlap_for_new_tasks`) and (`default_overlap_for_new_task_suites`), that is, how many workers should complete each task suite.
+Here we set both values to 1.

+Next, we use the key `mixer` to define what kinds of task types are included in each task suite.
+The key `real_tasks_count` determines how many tasks from the real input data are included in each suite.
+We set this value to 1, which means that each task suite consists of a single task.

+The keys `golden_tasks_count` and `training_tasks_count` define how many of these task types are included in each pool.
+The so-called golden tasks with known answers can be used to estimate annotation quality, whereas the training tasks can be used to provide feedback to the workers.
+These tasks must be defined in the TSV file that contains the input data.
+Since we do not have any golden or training tasks, we set both values to 0.

+Finally, we use the `filter` key to define what kinds of clients can be used to access our tasks under the key `client_type`.
+Here we use a YAML list (items prefixed with -) to define two types of allowed clients, *TOLOKA_APP* for mobile devices and *BROWSER*.

 ```yaml
 pool:
   estimated_time_per_suite: 10